Power Insight — Open Data for Smarter Energy Decisions

 The Scale of AI and Planning for Responsible Energy Growth

 New data centers are reshaping our energy landscape.
-With the right policies, this growth can mean lower bills, a more reliable grid, and breakthroughs in science and medicine.
+Research shows that with the right policies, this growth can mean lower bills, a more reliable grid, and breakthroughs in science and medicine.
 Explore the data and help shape better outcomes for your community.

 Energy Growth Has Always Driven Progress